info-next/random-s/README.md

-# Angular 17 Bootstrap and Angular Animations
+# Angular 17 Angular Animations - Bootstrap 5.3

 Welcome to the Angular 17 Bootstrap Theme repository!
 This repository contains a full version of a Bootstrap theme built specifically for Angular 17 applications.
 Whether you're starting a new project or looking to enhance an existing one, this theme provides a modern and customizable design to streamline your development process.